MagneticSimulation/MicroMagnetic.jl/README.md

 Requirements:

 - Julia 1.0 (or above) (<http://julialang.org/downloads/>)
-- FFTW
-- WriteVTK
+- Some packages such as FFTW, WriteVTK and NPZ

-To enable the GPU support, packages related to CUDA are needed as well:

-- CuArrays (optional for GPU support)
-- CUDAnative (optional for GPU support)
+- CUDA-related packages such as CuArrays and CUDAnative (optional for GPU support)

 In [Julia](http://julialang.org), packages can be easily installed using